anie308/anie308/README.md

 - 👋 Hi, I’m Aniebietabasi Obo
 - 👀 I’m love creating magic with the development tools at my disposal
 - 🌱 I use  React, Typescript, Reactnative, Nodejs, Frontity and Hydrogen  to build scalable applicatios
-- 💞️ I’m looking to collaborate on frontend jobs
+- 💞️ I’m looking to collaborate on frontend jobs for web and mobile apps
 - 📫 How to reach me aniebietobo@gmail.com

 <!---